Jesus the Messiah = The Way, The Truth and The Life!

 "Read your Bible consistently, diligently and frequently, or you will be deceived"

-If you really want to be sure that God is real, the Bible teaches:
+If you really want to be sure that God is real, the Bible also teaches you:

-*How to protect yourself from what you see in the world today: lying, stealing, killing, destroying your hopes and dreams.
+• How to protect yourself from what you see in the world today, like: pride, adultery, lying, stealing, murder, idolatry, sexual immorality, hatred, jealousy, selfish ambition, envy, drunkenness, greed, lust, gluttony, injustice...

 Where To Start Reading The Bible